 Similarly, females that have heterozygous genetic involvement have a spectrum of presentation ranging from asymptomatic to severe.
 This may be explained by variable expression of the mutated X-linked gene 8.

-Small vessel ischaemia is the main mechanism of central nervous system manifestations, with ischaemic strokes, especially of the posterior circulation being common.
+Small vessel ischemia is the main mechanism of central nervous system manifestations, with ischemic strokes, especially of the posterior circulation being common.
 Multi-infarct dementia can ensue, although MRI T2 hyperintensities in the white matter of the frontal and parietal lobes can be seen in asymptomatic patients.
 MRI is used to monitor treatment response.